Family Concerts

 recent shows

-Recent family concerts have been organized in partnership with WQXR’s Classical Kids Fair, the Clark Art Institute, BRIC, and Lighthouse Works.
-All shows have been created by Caitlin Sullivan, Artist Leader for Education Programming
+Recent family concerts have been organized in partnership with WQXR’s Classical Kids Fair, the Clark Art Institute, GatherNYC, and Lighthouse Works.
+All shows have been created by Caitlin Sullivan, Artist Leader for Education Programming.

 Special Occasions: Music For Celebration